 until gsutil cp -c -L cp.log -r ./dir gs://bucket; do sleep 1 done

-The -c option will cause copying to continue after failures occur, and the -L option will allow gsutil to pick up where it left off without duplicating work.
-The loop will continue running as long as gsutil exits with a non-zero status (such a status indicates there was at least one failure during the gsutil run).
+The -c option enables copying to continue after failures occur, and the -L option allows gsutil to pick up where it left off without duplicating work.
+The loop continues running as long as gsutil exits with a non-zero status.
+A non-zero status indicates there was at least one failure during the copy operation.

-On Windows, this flag will only set and restore access time and modification time.
-This is because Windows doesn't have a notion of POSIX uid/gid/mode.
+On Windows, this flag only sets and restores access time and modification time.
+This is because Windows doesn't support POSIX uid/gid/mode.

 For example, the following command:

-gsutil cp -z html -a public-read \ cattypes.html tabby.jpeg gs://mycats
+gsutil cp -z html \ cattypes.html tabby.jpeg gs://mycats

 does the following: